 The pressure to be present has organizations focused on automating specific channels, like: chatbots, intelligent assistants, and call centers, rather than thinking about the entire customer journey.
 This leads to development teams building unique logic into each individual channel, isolating intelligence, and creating disconnected processes and silos.

-This leads to customer experiences being inconsistent and frustrating.
+This common mistake leads to customer experiences being inconsistent and frustrating.
 The organization wastes valuable development dollars building duplicate systems, rather than creating an experience that is needed by the customer.